 In your opinion, what are the top three mistakes Rottweiler breeders make?

 One of the most concerning trends with Rottweiler breeders is that there are a lot of ‘overnight’ dog breeders.
 You will see someone at a Sieger show and then find out they are on their 5th or 6th litter.
 They never produce anything worthwhile, and within 5 years you never hear from these breeders again.
 Breeders need to spend more time learning about the breed, about their pedigrees, and learning about structure and temperament before ever putting a litter on the ground.
-They should have a breeder with 20+ years experience who they are being mentored by.
+They should have a breeder with 20+ years of experience who they are being mentored by.

 Another mistake I see breeders make is not health testing their dogs completely.
 I know it is expensive but every dog should have not just the Hips and Elbows checked but also the eyes, heart cleared by Echo, and be tested for JLPP.
 These should be the bare minimum that all buyers require before dropping $3000-5000 on a puppy.

 The third mistake I see breeders make is not placing their puppies in suitable homes.
-I work as a professional dog trainer in the Orange County and many breeders refer their puppy buyers to me for help with basic obedience training.
+I work as a professional dog trainer in Orange County and many breeders refer their puppy buyers to me for help with basic obedience training.
 Unfortunately, I see puppies placed with owners who have no business owning a powerful breed like the Rottweiler, or they are given a dog with too much drive for them to be able to handle.

 What does a day with Vom Bösen Blick look like?